microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-administrativeunitinfo.md

 ---
 title: "administrativeUnitInfo resource type"
-description: "Represents an object that exposes information about the administrative units associated to a call participant."
+description: "Represents an object that exposes information about the administrative units associated with a call participant."
 author: "Datar89"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"